bbauska/Coursera-Bootstrap/readme.md

 JavaScript element there.
 The carousel also supports many other controls.

-For example, you can say carousel(\'cycle\'), meaning start cycling the items from left to right.
+For example, you can say carousel(&apos;cycle&apos;), meaning start cycling the items from left to right.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!------------------------------- 106. example: carousel #2 (249) -------------------------------->